petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/personalizing-the-search-experience.md

 ---
 # Personalizing the Search Experience

-One of the premier use cases for Search Experiences and Search Blueprints in particular is to personalize Liferay's [search results](../../../search-pages-and-widgets/search-results.md).
-With a personalized search experience, each User sees results depending on the particular details of his or her context.
+One of the premier use cases for Search Experiences and Search Blueprints is to personalize Liferay's [search results](../../../search-pages-and-widgets/search-results.md).
+With a personalized search experience, each user sees results depending on the particular details of his or her context.
 There are currently Elements for making your Blueprint react to the answers of contextual questions like

-* Where is the User?
+* Where is the user?
-* What Roles does the User have?
+* What roles does the user have?
-* What Sites is the User a member of?
+* What sites is the user a member of?
-* What content does the User own?
+* What content does the user own?
-* Is the User a Guest?
+* Is the user a Guest?
-* Is the User a new User?
+* Is the user a new user?
-* What [User Segment](../../../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md)s is the User part of?
+* What [User Segment](../../../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md)s is the user part of?

-Without a Blueprint tailored for each User's context, the default results are scored based on a query that calculates relevance by how well the text of the searched keywords matches the [tokenized](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/analysis-tokenizers.html) values of indexed documents.
+Without a Blueprint tailored for each user's context, the default results are scored based on a query that calculates relevance by how well the text of the searched keywords matches the [tokenized](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/analysis-tokenizers.html) values of indexed documents.

-Personalizing search results increases the chance that the User will find what's needed for their success.
-This in turn increases the chance of your site's success, by keeping Users engaged with your content.
+Personalizing search results increases the chance that users find what's needed for their success.
+This in turn increases the chance of your site's success, by keeping users engaged with your content.
 Some examples include

-* Prioritizing certain results if they are near in proximity to the User's IP Address
+* Prioritizing certain results if they are near in proximity to the user's IP Address
-* Prioritizing certain content if the User is new
+* Prioritizing certain content if the user is new
-* Hiding certain content if the User isn't authenticated
+* Hiding certain content if the user isn't authenticated

 ## Personalization Elements

 There are several Elements that are especially useful for personalization efforts:

-*Boost Proximity* is an Element that uses the [ipstack](https://ipstack.com) service to boost search results closer to a User's location, as marked by a [geopoint](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/geo-point.html) field in the document.
+**Boost Proximity:** uses the [ipstack](https://ipstack.com) service to boost search results closer to a user's location, as marked by a [geopoint](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/geo-point.html) field in the document.
 The [example below](#building-a-blueprint-to-personalize-search-results) shows you how to set up the service and use the Boost Proximity Element.

-*Boost Contents for the Current Language* is an Element that boosts search results with a `defaultLanguageId` field matching the current session's language.
+**Boost Contents for the Current Language:** boosts search results with a `defaultLanguageId` field matching the current session's language.

-*Hide Contents in a Category for Guest Users* is an Element that hides search results matching with a [certain category](../../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) field, if the search User is unauthenticated.
+**Hide Contents in a Category for Guest Users:** hides search results matching with a [certain category](../../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) field, if the search user is unauthenticated.

-*Limit Search to My Contents* is an Element that only returns search results if the document's `userId` field matches the search User.
+**Limit Search to My Contents:** only returns search results if the document's `userId` field matches the search user.

-*Limit Search to My Sites* is an Element that only returns search results scoped to a [Site that the User is a member of](../../../../site-building/sites/site-membership/adding-members-to-sites.md).
+**Limit Search to My Sites:** only returns search results scoped to a [site that the user is a member of](../../../../site-building/sites/site-membership/adding-members-to-sites.md).

-*Boost Contents on My Sites* is an Element that boosts search results if the search User is a member of the Site the results are scoped to.
+**Boost Contents on My Sites:** boosts search results if the search user is a member of the site the results are scoped to.

-*Boost Contents in a Category for New User Accounts* is an Element that boosts search results with a [certain category](../../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) if the search User's account was created in a certain time range.
+**Boost Contents in a Category for New User Accounts:** boosts search results with a [certain category](../../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) if the search user's account was created in a certain time range.

-*Boost Contents in a Category for a User Segment* is an Element that boosts search results with a [certain category](../../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) if the user belongs to a certain [User Segment](../../../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md).
+**Boost Contents in a Category for a User Segment:** boosts search results with a [certain category](../../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) if the user belongs to a certain [User Segment](../../../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md).

 <!-- TODO: Move these descriptions to the Elements Reference guide when written, and link to them.
 Since we don't currently have the Elements Reference guide written, we must describe them here. -->

 ## Building a Blueprint to Personalize Search Results

-One important usage of Search Experiences' personalization features is presenting results based on the search User's location.

-To demonstrate this use case, multiple configuration exercises must be completed:
+Sometimes, you may want to present results based on the user's location.
+To do this, you must

 - [Configure the service that geolocates the User's IP address, <https://ipstack.com>.](#configure-the-ipstack-service)
 - [Geolocate a Liferay Asset.](#configure-a-geolocated-asset)